AI Product Ad Image Prompts: 10 E-commerce Templates

 FAQ

 Q: Can I just upload my real product photo and ask AI to “make it nicer”?
-A: Yes — use image-to-image with strength 30–50%.
-The output keeps your product but cleans up lighting and background.
+A: Yes — use image-to-image (or an edit model like Nano Banana Pro) at roughly 30–50% strength.
+The output keeps your product geometry but cleans up lighting and background.
+Lower strength preserves the product more faithfully.

 Q: How do I avoid the “AI render” plastic look?
-A: Specify real lens (85mm f/2.8), real surfaces (linen, marble, walnut), and natural lighting (north-facing daylight).
-Drop 4k, 8k, high quality.
+A: Specify a real lens (85mm f/2.8), real surfaces (linen, marble, walnut), and natural lighting (north-facing daylight).
+Drop 4k, 8k, and high quality — they do nothing.
+Imagen 4 Ultra and Flux 2 Pro produce the most convincing materials in June 2026.

 Q: Can I get the AI to reproduce my exact bottle / package?
-A: Not from a text prompt.
-Use image-to-image with your product photo as input, or use ControlNet with the silhouette.
+A: Not from a plain text prompt.
+Use image-to-image with your product photo as input, Midjourney v7 Omni Reference (--oref), or ControlNet keyed off the product silhouette.

 Q: Best aspect ratio for product photography?
-A: 4:5 for social and Shopify product pages, 1:1 for catalog grids, 16:9 for hero banners.
+A: 4:5 for social feeds and Shopify product pages, 1:1 for catalog grids, 9:16 for Stories/Reels and App Store shots, 16:9 for hero banners.

 Q: Why do labels and text on the package always look wrong?
-A: Most diffusion models still struggle with text.
-Either accept blurred text and add real text in post (Figma / Photoshop), or use models that handle text better (Flux Pro, Ideogram).
+A: Most diffusion models still garble text.
+Either accept blurred type and composite real text in post (Figma / Photoshop), or generate the label step on a model built for text — Ideogram v3, GPT Image 2 (~95% text accuracy), or Nano Banana Pro.

 Tags: #Product photography #Image generation #Prompt